 learn more...rds for its socially significant "Fight for Light" campaign.
 The company received the award for an impactful art installation in Kyiv's Podil district featuring a 40-ton transformer destroyed by russian forces during an attack on a thermal power station.
 The installation aims to provide Ukrainians and international visitors with a firsthand view...

-learn more...ver 200 missiles, drone and artillery strikes.
-Update on attack: With deep sorrow, we announce that our colleague Dmytro Petlenko, a power engineer at DTEK Energy, was killed in today's russian
+learn more...cations of any casualties at DTEK facilities at this point.
+Since Russia’s full-scale invasion in February 2022, DTEK thermal power plants have endured over 200 missiles, drone and artillery strikes.
+Update on attack: With deep sorrow, we announce that our colleague Dmytro Petlenko, a power engineer at DTEK Energy, was killed in...

 learn moreDTEK Group receiving €62.8 million from European Commission and $46.1 million from US Government to rebuild capacity destroyed in russian attacks and ‘winterise’ power plants russia damaged and destroyed 90% of DTEK’s thermal generation capacity in spring/summer 2024, before latest attacks on 17 th November ...